 - One indicator for the values and one to give the bounds of the confidence limits

 - One indicator for the values, one for the lower limit and one for the upper limit

-To access the Limits & Error Bars settings in Report Builder, open the Data & Settings window for your chart and toggle the Advanced settings using the button in the bottom left corner of the window.
+To access the Limits & Error Bars settings in Report Builder, select the widget in the report and ensure that the Advanced button is active in the Settings tab on the right.

-These indicators are selected using the Data tab as normal.
-The important setting that controls how they are used in the chart is Limit Indicator Keys.
+The indicators are selected using the Data tab as normal.
+The setting that controls how they are used in the chart is Limit indicator keys.
 This is a specially-formatted list that associates indicators with each other to allow the chart to display one or more indicators as a trend line/bar, and others as limits/error bars.
 There are a number of different options for this setting, all based on this syntax:

 where <calculation-type> is one of the following: